ConSensus: Multi-Agent Collaboration for Multimodal Sensing: Experiments

 \subsection{Setup}

 \textbf{Datasets.} We evaluate \system{} across five diverse multimodal sensing benchmarks, spanning both physiological and physical activity recognition tasks: (i)~WESAD~\citep{wesad} for affective state recognition; (ii)~SleepEDF~\citep{sleepedf} for sleep stage classification; (iii)~ActionSense~\citep{actionsense} for recognizing four categories of kitchen activities (e.g., peeling, washing); (iv)~MMFit~\citep{mmfit} for gym exercise recognition; and (v)~PAMAP2~\citep{pamap2} for daily activity recognition.
-The datasets cover a wide range of 12 distinct sensor modalities collected from different locations and devices.
+The datasets cover a wide range of 12 distinct sensor modalities collected from different locations and devices (e.g., smartphones, smartwatches, and earbuds).
 Raw sensor data were processed into standard, hand-crafted feature representations following established protocols~\citep{wesad, sleepedf_features}.
 We detail the sensor modalities, preprocessing, and splits in Appendix~\ref{sec:appendix_dataset}.

 \textbf{Prompts.} We employ text-only prompts that embed extracted sensor features within a structured prompt template.
 Each prompt includes a detailed description of the target task and data, derived directly from the original dataset documentation.
 Furthermore, we employ a 1-shot in-context learning strategy, providing one representative example per class to enhance the model reasoning.
 We provide the prompt details in Appendix~\ref{sec:appendix_prompts}.